Some of the most frequently asked questions are collated into a 3-minute video for the following ModReg functions:

 A message is shown after clicking “Submit Module Requests”.
 What should I do?

 The page is available only during the stipulated dates.
-Refer to the ModReg website here.
+Refer to the ModReg schedule here.
 In addition, you need to fulfil the conditions as follows:

 If you require further assistance, please write to firstname.lastname@example.org using your NUS email account stating your Student ID and full name.